 - Scarlet Mimic (Chinese)

-Credentials from web browsers
+Credentials from web browser

 Adversaries can acquire credentials by reading files specific to the targeted browser.
 Browsers commonly save credentials such as usernames and passwords so users don’t need to repeatedly reenter them.
 Credentials are typically stored in encrypted formats, but methods exist to extract plaintext credentials.
 Here you can find groups such as: